 Join the Newton Cemetery email list to learn about upcoming tours.

 Newton Cemetery is proud of its trees and proud to be an accredited arboretum, one of the few accredited arboreta in the state of Massachusetts as awarded by the ArbNet Arboretum Accreditation Program.
 The Morton Arboretum established the program, a basic system of accreditation to recognize arboreta of various degrees of development, capacity, and professionalism.
 Come explore the Newton Cemetery grounds and observe the many species of trees.
 From majestic native shade trees to exquisite ornamental specimens, there is something to appreciate every season.
 Newton Cemetery is even home to the original Newton Sentry Sugar Maple, the first tree of its kind discovered.
-Tours of the arboretum led by the cemetery certified arborist are held throughout the year.
-An interactive tree tour is also available to visitors.
+Tours of the arboretum led by the cemetery certified arborist are held throughout the year and an interactive tree tour is also available to visitors.
+Trees can be sponsored through the Sponsor a Tree program for those who want to help ensure future generations are able to enjoy the arboretum at Newton Cemetery.

 The Newton Cemetery serves as an oasis to a diverse ecosystem in an urban area.
 With 100 acres of open space, hundreds of trees and a natural pond system that moves through the grounds, many species of wildlife call Newton Cemetery home.
 Turtles, frogs, chipmunks, and deer, or an occasional coyote may be spotted on a visit to Newton Cemetery.
 The grounds are also a favorite of bird watchers, where you will find a variety of hawks, ducks, warblers, herons, and doves among the migrating species.
 Visit eBird to learn about the latest bird sightings at Newton Cemetery and join the Newton Cemetery email list for information on the next bird walk.